-Description This command enables per-screen CLI output, meaning that the output is displayed on a screen-by-screen basis.
-The terminal screen length can be modified with the terminal command.
+Description This command enables per-screen CLI output, meaning that the output is displayed on a

 The following prompt appears at the end of each screen of paginated output:

 Press any key to continue (Q to quit)

 The no form of the command displays the output all at once.
 If the output length is longer than one screen, the entire output will be displayed, which may scroll the screen.